jlacar/jlacar.github.io/refactoring/all-i-needed-to-start-refactoring.md

 In this post, I borrow heavily from Robert Fulghum's _AlI I Really Need to Know I Learned In Kindergarten_ to get to the heart of what I think developers need to start on the journey back to healthier codebases.

 If this sounds like more of what I've said before, I think it's an important message that bears repeating.

+> _Everything you need to know is in there somewhere._ —Robert  Fulghum

 ## Basic Sanitation